-Where it is determined that poor performance is related to a medical condition, the attendance management policy may be used, which will be considered on a case-by-case basis.
+Where it is determined that poor performance is related to a medical condition, the Health and Attendance policy may be used, which will be considered on a case-by-case basis.

 2. Misconduct

 In some circumstances performance may be unsatisfactory due to an employee's own negligence or wilful misconduct.
 In such cases, the disciplinary policy should be used.